 These organizations are generally exempt from other state and federal taxes as well.

-Property tax assessments become binding (“attached” in legal parlance) on a set date each year.
-This date varies by jurisdiction, but is often the first day of the calendar year (January 1) or fiscal year (variable).
+Property tax assessments become binding on a set date each year.
+In legal parlance, they’re said to become “attached” on this date.
+The attachment date varies by jurisdiction but is often the first day of the calendar year (January 1) or fiscal year (often October 1).

 Proposed Property Taxes

-Where multiple jurisdictions assess property taxes, homeowners may receive one consolidated assessment notification or multiple, jurisdiction-specific notifications.
-Here in Minneapolis, I receive a single consolidated assessment from Hennepin County outlining property taxes assessed by the county, city, and school district.
+Where multiple jurisdictions assess property taxes, homeowners may receive one consolidated assessment notification or multiple notifications from each jurisdiction.

 Deadline to Appeal